rcland12/holly-stream/README.md

 sudo bash -c "echo '/var/swapfile swap swap defaults 0 0'  >> /etc/fstab"
 ```

-## Allow Docker GPU access (required)
+## (required) Allow Docker GPU access
-In order to allow Docker access to your Jetson Nano GPU, you will have to add the following lines to the file `/etc/docker/daemon.json`.
+In order to allow Docker access to your Jetson Nano GPU, you will have to add the following argument, `"default-runtime": "nvidia"` to the file `/etc/docker/daemon.json`:
 ```bash
 {
     "runtimes": {